 Do you have stiff, achy, painful joints?
 You're not alone.

-An estimated 54 million adults are living with this chronic condition: arthritis.
+An estimated 54 million adults are living with this chronic condition.
+It is called arthritis.

 It isn’t easy.
 Arthritis is a complicated condition.
-Once arthritis moves into the joint, muscles surrounding the joint become weakened.
-This leads to a ripple effect of joint pain and muscle weakness because all of your body’s muscles and joints are connected.
+Once arthritis moves into a joint, the muscles surrounding the joint become weakened.
+This leads to a ripple effect of joint pain and muscle weakness.

-If you’ve tried to exercise and stopped because of pain, consider working with a physical therapist (PT) who can work with you to develop a customized, safe, and effective strengthening and conditioning program that helps reduces your pain, not add to it, and improves your mobility and function.
-That’s right—exercise shouldn’t hurt if you have arthritis.
+If you’ve tried to exercise and stopped because of pain, consider seeing a physical therapist.
+They can work with you to develop a safe and effective strengthening and conditioning program to help reduce your pain, not add to it.
+In the process, you also can improve your mobility and function.
+The bottom line: exercise shouldn’t hurt if you have arthritis.

-Generally, people with arthritis need to increase their exercise routines more gradually than someone without it.
-A PT will partner with you to develop a program tailored specifically to your level of function and your goals.
-Walking, cycling, and swimming are great forms of cardiovascular exercise, but strength training and stretching are equally important.
-The trick is to perform these exercises with the right form and posture and for the right duration (time) and intensity (repetition).
+People with arthritis need to increase their exercise routines more gradually than those without it.
+A physical therapist will partner with you to develop a program for your specific ability and goals.
+Walking, cycling, and swimming are great forms of cardiovascular exercise.
+Strength training and stretching are equally important.
+A physical therapist can teach you how to exercise with the correct form and posture.
+They also will help you exercise for the right amount of time and intensity.

 Learn more about ways that physical therapists can help by exploring the arthritis health center.